A reader recently wrote to tell me of her frustration:

 As soon as I read the words frustrated, I let out an inner Yes!
-You’re in the right place.
-Wahoo.
-Get excited.
+Get excited, you’re in the right place.

 It’s all about the way you choose to see things.

-I love working on negative emotions as I feel this is where we find the highest source of fuel to move us towards the life we really want.
+Negative emotions are where we find the highest source of fuel to move us towards the life we really want.

 Frustration burned my insides with inadequacy.

 I was not living my true potential and I was tired of being ignored.

 I paced and wringed, not always with my body, but on the inside – a frantic searching and analyzing and waiting for the breakthrough.

 Life was becoming unbearable with the knowing that I was not making anything meaningful from it.

 We were standing in a friend’s living room at her annual Christmas party.
 I was doing that verbal pacing again with Craig.

 “Why can’t we figure this out and make it work.
 I’m so frustrated.
 I just feel like all our years of travel and all we have learned has been for nothing.
 We’re not doing anything valuable with it.
 I just feel like I’m going to be another mug left on the shelf.”